naver/rye/doc/quick_start_docker.md

 ### create databases and initialize shrard information

 Following command creates 2 databases for shard node-1 and initialize shard information.
+This example assumes that the machine's ip address is 1.1.1.1.

 ```
 java rye.jdbc.admin.Shard init demodb 1.1.1.1:30000,1.1.1.1:31000 --num-groups=10000 -v
 ```

+### Create table and data

+Rye's JDBC connection url is: